Dodgers vs. Athletics Player Props Betting Odds

-Player prop betting options for Freddie Freeman, Brent Rooker and others are available in the Los Angeles Dodgers-Oakland Athletics matchup at Dodger Stadium on Wednesday, starting at 10:10 PM ET.
+Freddie Freeman and Brent Rooker are two of the players with prop bets available when the Los Angeles Dodgers and the Oakland Athletics square off at Dodger Stadium on Thursday (first pitch at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!